-It seems as though the learning curve of a "value" investor often follows a similar path; at least this was the case from our personal journey and the few other portfolio managers we know that share a similar investing philosophy.
+Speaking of focusing on qualitative analysis, it seems as though the learning curve of a "value" investor often follows a similar path; at least this was the case from our personal journey and the few other portfolio managers we know that share a similar investing philosophy.
 Perhaps one of the most common tendencies of investors early on in their journey was relying almost entirely on quantitative metrics and underweighting the importance of qualitative factors of businesses and its managers.
 We were no exceptions.

 The story often starts with a curious business student that comes across some narrative or writings about Warren Buffett.
-They are captivated by the idea of compounding money by buying things for less than they are worth.
+Their historically frugal self is quickly captivated by the idea of saving and compounding money by buying things for less than they are worth.
 Hungry to learn more, they read everything they can find on Warren Buffett, Ben Graham, Charlie Munger and all the other well-known value investors.